syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.MVC/selection/check-box-selection.md

 By default, the Grid component allows selection by clicking either a grid row or the checkbox within that row.
 If you want to restrict selection so that it can only be done by clicking the checkboxes, you can set the [SelectionSettings.CheckboxOnly](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Grids.GridSelectionSettings.html#Syncfusion_EJ2_Grids_GridSelectionSettings_CheckboxOnly) property to **true**.

-Here's an example of how to enable selection only through checkbox click using `checkboxOnly` property:
+Here's an example of how to enable selection only through checkbox click using `CheckboxOnly` property:

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}